OSHA 10-Hour Construction Training - English

 In order to attend, the student must understand and communicate in the language of the course.

-The Texas Division of Workers’ Compensation (DWC) offers low-cost Occupational Safety and Health Administration (OSHA) 10-Hour Construction classes in English and Spanish in person training.
-The OSHA 10-Hour class offers live instruction and interactive class participation for the training class.
-The two day in-person training you will course is presented by authorized instructors and designed to train employers and their employees in the essentials of occupational safety and health in construction.
+The Texas Division of Workers’ Compensation (DWC) offers low-cost Occupational Safety and Health Administration (OSHA) 10-Hour Construction classes in English and Spanish via in person and online video training.
+The OSHA 10-Hour class offers live instruction and interactive class participation through ZOOM for the training online.
+The two day in person ourse is presented by authorized instructors and designed to train employers and their employees in the essentials of occupational safety and health in construction.

 Classes cover OSHA standards and requirements as they apply to construction industry, and safety awareness to help in recognizing and reducing the risks of job site hazards.
-Participants who successfully complete all of the two day in-person training will receive an OSHA 10-Hour Construction class completion card (typically within six to eight weeks).
+Participants who successfully complete all two day in person or three days online will receive an OSHA 10-Hour Construction class completion card (typically within six to eight weeks).